-The data we collect gives us information about the occupational profile of the workforce, staff numbers, occupational trends and customer-facing roles.
+Occupational profile of the workforce, employee numbers, occupational trends and customer-facing roles.

 Occupational profile of workforce

-The third largest group, information professionals, has 14.5% of all the Public Service workforce.
-This is slightly down from the high of 14.9% seen in 2023, with the share of this group having increased steadily since records began in 2007.
-Part of this growth has involved the design and support of digital services.
+The third largest group, information professionals, has 14.4% of all the Public Service workforce.
+This is the second consecutive decline in this workforce, after reaching a record high 14.9% in 2023.
 Information professionals encompass various roles, such as data analysts, business and intelligence analysts, service designers, non-policy advisors, librarians, archivists, project managers, statisticians, and governance roles.

 Staff numbers by occupation